dsbuddy/TravelTimeToGo/README.md

-# TravelTimeToGo
-Artificially Intelligent Twittter bot that converses with users and direct messages the least expensive mode of transportation using Twitter, Lyft, Uber, and Taxis APIs
+Ideally this bot will be able to dm you the cheapest taxi option for your destination between Lyft, Uber, and Taxis.